Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Hypothetical Analysis

 \begin{corollary} For any optimal policy \(\pi_\theta^*\) with \(p_\theta^*(s) \in (0, 1]\) and \(\beta > 0\), we can always find another \(\beta'\) and \(p_\theta'(s)\) which satisfies \(\beta p_\theta^*(s) = \beta' p_\theta'(s) \) to make the filtered optimal policy \(\hat \pi_\theta^*\) unchanged. \end{corollary}

-In \autoref{theorem:opt-sft-policy}, we proved that answers with higher \(V(a,s,\theta)\) tend to gain more probability mass in optimal target policy.
+In Theorem \ref{theorem:opt-sft-policy}, we proved that answers with higher \(V(a,s,\theta)\) tend to gain more probability mass in optimal target policy.
 When \(V(a_1,s,\theta)>V(a_2,s,\theta)\) and \(\beta\) is small enough, the output probability of \(a_1\) will be greater than \(a_2\).
 Therefore, samples with higher effect will obtain more probability mass.
 But does the test accuracy matter?
-After filtering, any target policy will only produce correct response.
-In \autoref{cor:opt-sft-p}, we proved that simply adjusting accuracy is identical to choosing a different \(\beta\), which does not improve SFT effectiveness.
+In Corollary \ref{cor:opt-sft-p}, we proved that simply adjusting accuracy is identical to choosing a different \(\beta\), which does not improve SFT effectiveness.